Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 For wind turbine blade components, CT data supports manufacturing optimization, certification processes, and detailed failure analysis.
 It is particularly valuable when inspecting critical blade sections where structural loads are highest.

-Inspecting CFRP wind turbine blades presents several technical challenges, especially at industrial scale.
+Inspecting wind turbine blades presents several technical challenges, especially at industrial scale.
 Large component dimensions, complex curvature, and anisotropic composite behavior can all complicate defect detection and data interpretation.

-Xray-Lab’s services enable:
+X-RAYLAB’s services enable:

-• Accurate characterization of internal CFRP defects
+• Accurate characterization of internal GFRP/CFRP defects

 • Support for quality assurance and certification requirements